johnwargo/johnwargo-static-11ty/src/posts/2023/generating-eleventy-category-pages-inside-eleventy-build.md

 It works great as far as I can tell in my tests, but I wrote the original module in TypeScript and I'm in module hell trying to get this generated code to run in an Eleventy project.
 This isn't something I can't figure out, but as you'll see in tomorrow's post, I'm getting shoulder surgery on Wednesday and I don't have time to fix this issue before then.

+The issue is getting the right settings in the project's `tsconfig.json` file so it will execute properly in an Eleventy project.
+Its not rocket science, I just don't have the time right now to experiment with different settings.

 I'll get to fixing this as soon as I can, but I'll be without use of my left hand for almost two months, I don't expect to do a lot of coding while I'm recovering.
 If someone in the community wants to fix this, I'll make sure I check for pull requests as often I can.

 Looking for the community's help.